 Appliance Recycling: $50

 The specific required maintenance steps will vary based on the type of solar panels you have.
-With any system, you should clean and inspect each panel once per season.
-Your solar contractor might offer comprehensive plans where they'll do the maintenance on your behalf.
+At a minimum, you should clean and inspect each panel once a quarter.
+Your solar installation company might offer comprehensive plans where they'll do the maintenance for you.